 10 Foods (and Supplements and Vitamins!) to Boost Your ADHD Brain

 Medication improves ADHD symptoms in most people, but it should never be the only treatment.
-Natural remedies — particularly food and nutrition — can play key roles in improving focus and cognitive function.
+Natural remedies — particularly food and nutrition — can boost dopamine and improve focus and cognitive function.
 Get started with these ADHD supplements, herbal remedies, vitamins, and easy food rules today.

 Medication does not cure ADHD, and it should never be the only treatment, says Edward Hallowell, M.D., coauthor of the best-selling Driven to Distraction: Recognizing and Coping with Attention Deficit Disorder from Childhood Through Adulthood.
 “Proper nutrition plays a key role in how well the ADHD brain operates.”
-Toward that end, here are 10 natural ADHD remedies — including foods, ADHD supplements, and herbs — that you should add to your treatment plan.
-As always, talk with your doctor first before doing so.
+Toward that end, here are 10 natural ADHD remedies — including foods, ADHD supplements, and herbs — that you should add to your treatment plan for increased dopamine and, therefore, better focus, attention, and motivation.

 Foods for ADHD Focus